gitkraken/vscode-gitlens/README.md

       - Provides a context menu with `Open Repository in Remote`, and `Refresh` commands

     - `Branches` node — provides a list of the local branches
-      - Indicates which branch is the current branch
+      - Indicates which branch is the current branch and [optionally](#gitlens-custom-view-settings) shows the remote tracking branch
       - Expand each branch to easily see its revision (commit) history
         - Expand each revision (commit) to quickly see the set of files changed, complete with status indicators for adds, changes, renames, and deletes
            - Provides a context menu on each changed file with `Open Changes`, `Open Changes with Working Tree`, `Open File`, `Open Revision`, `Open File in Remote`, `Open Revision in Remote`, `Apply Changes`, and `Show Commit File Details` commands